haekb/nolf1-modernizer/nolf-modernizer-readme.txt

 Unfortuantely we can't fix everything!
 Here's a list of known bugs.

+Bug: The game crashes with "NOLF Error: Couldn't set D3D Emulation mode."
+In advanced options of the launcher try checking "Restore Default Options".
+Also make sure the Display selected is your primary monitor.

+Bug: The game crashes immediately with no error!
+Lithtech seems to dislike certain usb devices (like VR headsets or certain logitech devices..)
+Please try unplugging them before you launch the game.

+Bug: Some enemies disappear during combat!
+I've encountered it, but can't accurately reproduce the issue.
+If you have a save file where it consistently happens, please drop that file in the comments section! (https://haekb.itch.io/nolf-modernizer)

 Bug: Some geometry may cause the player to be pushed or be hard to traverse There seems to be an issue with the underlying physics engine.
 We've corrected most of the game breaking issues, but if you find any terrain or doorways that impossible to enter please let us know!